 For more information on parking in Banff, please see the town of Banff’s website.
 They also have a mobile site with live information about parking availability.

 In the town of Banff, “Roam” is a hybrid bus with regular services throughout the town and the Bow Valley.
-Refer to their website for information about routes, schedules and fares.
+Refer to the Roam Transit website for information about routes, schedules, and fares.
 The buses are wheelchair friendly and can carry bikes, skis and snowboards, and strollers.